Summer Trekker FAQ’s

 Where will I sleep?

-While at basecamp, trekkers typically sleep in open air cabins that sleep between 6 and 8 people (see below).
-While out on the road, Outfit Expedition, Art and Music Trek, Paleo Trek, and Adventure Conservation Trek sleep in 2-4 person tents.
+While at Basecamp, trekkers typically sleep in open air cabins that sleep between 6 and 8 people (see below).
+While out on the road, Outfit Expedition, Art Trek, Music Trek, and Paleo Trek.
 Wild Country Trek, Turquoise Trail, Prairie Trek, and Mountain Desert Trek sleep under 5 person tarps.
 Cabin, tarp, and tent sleeping assignments are made by the staff on the trek.

 Who will the people in my group be?